liontechnyc/Aquarius/README.md

 ## 🎓 Learning Aquarius

-> Aquarius is a Gatsby fork!
+> Aquarius essentially forks Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: